IainHigh/UoE-Software-Testing-CW/TestPlan.md

    - Provide diagnostic logs for debugging, but ensure these are concise and non-intrusive.

-# Level of Requirements: System, Integration, and Unit Tests
+# Section 2: Level of Requirements - System, Integration, and Unit Tests

 | **Attribute**            | **Test Used** | **Notes**                                                                                              | **Test Approach**                                                                                    |
 |--------------------------|---------------|--------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------|